wspr-ncsu/visiblev8/post-processor/README.md

 * `causality`/`causality_graphml` **(broken)**: 2 different output modes for a single input-processing pass that uses a bunch of heuristics to try to reconstruct script provenance (what script loaded what other script); the later mode emits GraphML (i.e., XML)
 * `ufeatures`: a nice summary of features-touched globally on a per logfile basis
 * `Mfeatures`: the latest and probably best/richest aggregation of data into a fairly normalized entity-relationship schema of script/instance/feature/usage; requires PostgreSQL (see `mega/postgres_schema.sql`)
+* `adblock`: A aggregator which logs which url and origin combinations are blocked by easyprivacy.txt and easylist.txt.
+We use a the brave adblock engine implementation in Rust.

+> **Note**
+> To use the `adblock` postprocessor you need to have the `adblock` binary and the easyprivacy.txt and easylist.txt files in the current working directory or set the following variables to the path of thier respective locations.
+>
+> * `ADBLOCK_BINARY`
+> * `EASYLIST_FILE`
+> * `EASYPRIVACY_FILE`

+* `fptp`: This postprocessor logs each and every script and whether or not they are a third party compared to:
+  * The origin in which they were loaded
+  * If available via the `submission id`, the root domain in which they were loaded

+> **Note**
+> To use the `fptp` postprocessor you need to have the `entities.json` file (generated as part of the build process) in the current working directory or set the `EMAP_FILE` variable to the path of the file.